-1. INTRODUCTION 5
+Execu tive summary 1

+1 Introduction 3

-1.1.
-Origins of European aid 6
+1.1 Origins of European aid 4

-1.2.
-Evidence on European aid - Sources of information

-1.2.1.
-The Commission sources 7

-1.2.2.
-Independent sources of information
+1.2 1.2.1 1.2.2 Evidence on European aid - Sources of information The Commission sources Independent sources of information 5 5 6

-2. FINANCING FOR EUROPEAN DEVELOPMENT COOPERATION 9
+2 Financing for European development cooperation 7

-2.1.
-Funding for development via the budget 9
+2.1 Funding for development via the budget 8

-2.2.
-Funding for development via the European Development Fund
+2.2 Funding for development via the European Development Fund 10

-3. KEY ARGUMENTS ON EUROPEAN AID EFFECTIVENESS 11
+3 Key debates around aid effectiveness 11

-3.1.
-More, and more coherent, aid first?
+3.1 Scaling up of aid - more aid first?
+11

+3.2 Improvements in recipients' governance first?
 12

-3.2.
-Improvements in recipients' governance first?

-3.3.
-What about donor governance?
+3.3 What about donor governance?
+12

-4. REASONS FOR AN UNSATISFYING PERFORMANCE IN THE PAST 14
+4 Reasons for an unsatisfactory EU aid effectiveness in the past 13

-4.1.
-Goals of community aid 14
+4.1 Goals of community aid 14

-4.2.
-The organisational structure 15
+4.2 The organisational structure 15

-4.3.
-The 3Cs: coherence, complementarity and coordination 16
+4.3 The 3Cs: coherence, complementarity and coordination 17

-5. REFORMS IN EU DEVELOPMENT COOPERATION 18
+5 Reforms in EU development cooperation 18

-5.1.
-Strengthening the political aspects 18
+5.1 Strengthening the policy framework 19

-5.1.1.
-The European Consensus on Development 18
+5.1.1 The European Consensus on Development 19

-5.1.2.
-An EU Africa Strategy
+5.1.2 An EU Africa Strategy 20

-5.2.
-Modalities, planning and evaluation procedures 20
+5.2 Modalities, planning and evaluation procedures 21

-5.3.
-Coordination among member states and the Commission 24
+5.3 Coordination among member states and the Commission 28

-6. CHALLENGES IN ARCHITECTURE AND MANAGEMENT - THE ROAD AHEAD 25
+6 Challenges in architecture and management - the road ahead 29

-6.1.
-The shift to partner country level 26
+6.1 The shift to partner country level 30

-6.2.
-The EU division of labour 26
+6.2 The EU division of labour 30

-6.3.
-The pending EU budget revision in 2008 28
+6.3 The pending EU budget revision in 2008 32

-6.4.
-The Lisbon Reform Treaty and external relations
+6.4 The Lisbon Reform Treaty and external relations 33

-7. CONCLUSION 29

-O DIDI IOCDADUV 21
+7 Conclusion 34

+Biblio graphy 37